bjoern-janson/adaptive-evolutionary-dynamics/README.md

 ---

-# Empirical program
+# Empirical Program

-The framework is not complete until the latent variables become measurable.
+The framework is not complete until its latent variables become measurable.

 ## Measuring $G_m$

 Can we identify when a system begins modifying its own improvement mechanisms?

-Possible proxies:
+Possible proxies

 - reduced iteration cost
 - reusable improvement infrastructure